-“I’m part of a transformation team led by Eli Harding,” Subcool explains.
+“The bowling alley grow op was created by a transformation team led by Eli Harding,” Subcool explains.
 “The man is a genius at building and running the biggest legal grows.
 He’s already running other licensed Arizona grow ops, with nearly 100,000 square feet of grow space in Phoenix and another 60,000 in El Mirage.
 Our bowling alley facility is going to be at least 10,000 square feet of space for cultivation, concentrates processing and cutting edge research.”

 During a public meeting, a handful of Globe residents expressed typical anti-cannabis objections, claiming without evidence that legal cannabis dispensaries and grow ops create crime, addiction, and harm to children and the environment.

 “Some townspeople said they’re afraid of marijuana businesses for the usual unfounded reasons that fade away when people find out the truth,” Subcool explained.
-“Once the objectors realized regulations on our licensed cannabis venture are stricter than they are for any other industry, they seemed reassured.
+“Once the objectors realized regulations on our licensed cannabis venture are stricter than they are for any other industry, they were reassured.
 This isn’t a dispensary, so there won’t be retail traffic.
 And everyone who works for us has to pass strict background checks.
 Nobody’s going to smell cannabis.
-We’ll have the cleanest, greenest industry in Globe.”
+We have the cleanest, greenest industry in Globe.”

 Subcool reports that one anti-cannabis person complained that the grow op would result in marijuana being more easily available in Globe, which currently has no marijuana dispensary.
-Subcool and Harding effectively soothed those concerns, explaining that the bowling alley facility has to comply with stringent regulations that block criminal activity—and that the facility’s cannabis will be securely transported to legal dispensaries outside Globe.
+Subcool and Harding effectively soothed those concerns, explaining that the bowling alley facility has to comply with stringent regulations that block criminal activity—and that the facility’s cannabis is securely transported to legal dispensaries outside Globe.

-“On some days during the reconstruction period while we’re making this bowling alley into a space-age grow op, more people are working on the reconstruction than are working in the entire rest of the town and when the facility is fully operational, it’ll provide stable employment to as many as 30 people,” he says.
+Globe officials are stoked about the economic benefits the marijuana industry brings to small towns, Subcool says.
+“Some days during the reconstruction period, there were more people are working on the reconstruction than were working in the entire rest of the town.
+When the facility is fully operational, it’ll provide stable employment to as many as 30 people.”

-Subcool says the entire grow op will be surrounded by a formidable wall that completely blocks view of the facility, while also blocking unauthorized access.
-Armed guards will patrol the outside of the facility and provide other security 24 hours a day every day of the year.
+Subcool says the entire grow op is surrounded by a formidable wall that completely blocks view of the facility, while also blocking unauthorized access.
+Armed guards patrol the outside of the facility and provide other security 24 hours a day every day of the year.
 “Eli even created a video monitor security wall from which the security team can surveil the entire building from multiple cameras and camera angles,” he said.

 And he’s glad he and his partners didn’t have to buy a massive reverse osmosis system.
-“We’ve got clean wellwater coming out of a 12-inch pipe that goes way deep into the ground,” Subcool reports.
+“We’ve got clean well-water coming out of a 12-inch pipe that goes way deep into the ground,” Subcool reports.

 Speaking of clean, Subcool has always been a big promoter of pristine, solvent-free cannabis concentrates such as live resins, frosin, bubble hash, and dry sift.
 On his YouTube Weed Nerd shows, he routinely highlights vividly-colored, delicious, ultra-potent concentrates made without harsh solvents.

 “We won’t be making solvent concentrates in our renovated bowling alley.
-Instead, we’ll make natural, safe, full-taste marijuana concentrates such as bubble hash, rosin, and frosin.
+Instead, we’ll make natural, safe, full-taste marijuana concentrates such as bubble hash, rosin, kief and frosin.
 We’ll be producing at least 2200 pounds of buds per year at full capacity, and the products we create will be available for purchase by the more than one hundred licensed Arizona dispensaries,” he says.